nii-yamagishilab/midi-to-audio/README.md

 # CAN KNOWLEDGE OF END-TO-END TEXT-TO-SPEECH MODELS IMPROVE NEURAL MIDI-TO-AUDIO SYNTHESIS SYSTEMS?

 This is the pretrained model for our paper submitted to ICASSP 2023:
-"CAN KNOWLEDGE OF END-TO-END TEXT-TO-SPEECH MODELS IMPROVE NEURAL MIDI-TO-AUDIO SYNTHESIS SYSTEMS?"

-Xuan Shi, Erica Cooper, Xin Wang, Junichi Yamagishi, Shrikanth Narayanan
+"CAN KNOWLEDGE OF END-TO-END TEXT-TO-SPEECH MODELS IMPROVE NEURAL MIDI-TO-AUDIO SYNTHESIS SYSTEMS?" by Xuan Shi, Erica Cooper, Xin Wang, Junichi Yamagishi, Shrikanth Narayanan

 Please cite this paper if you use this pretrained model.
 This pretrained model goes with the code found here: